amilliongoals/Customer-Service-Query-AI/README.md

 - Raw Kaggle Start Non Functional.ipynb

-      -The work that was started on Kaggle, transferred environments to Google Cloud to test specific integrations with github.
+     - The work that was started on Kaggle, transferred environments to Google Cloud to test specific integrations with github.

 - Raw Customer-Service-Query-AI

-      -A working query bot with prompts based on embeddings pulled from return policy articles.
+     - A working query bot with prompts based on embeddings pulled from return policy articles.

-      -The notebook with my thoughts, learnings, notes, exploration, errors, and testing
+     - The notebook with my thoughts, learnings, notes, exploration, errors, and testing

-      -The file is NOT well organized but breaks down crucial points in text cleaning, tokenization, and the core functions in interacting with an LLM and private data set
+     - The file is NOT well organized but breaks down crucial points in text cleaning, tokenization, and the core functions in interacting with an LLM and private data set

 - Cleaned Customer-Service-Query-AI

-     -A working query bot with prompts based on embeddings pulled from return policy articles.
+     - A working query bot with prompts based on embeddings pulled from return policy articles.

-     -Importing openai key in secret location (top) of code should be only requirement for this code to load in any IDE
+     - Importing openai key in secret location (top) of code should be only requirement for this code to load in any IDE

-     -Any excess code, notes, links, and comments were removed and formatting corrected
+     - Any excess code, notes, links, and comments were removed and formatting corrected

 - Customer_Service_Langchain_openai_4_0 _Work in progress_

-      -Re-making the query bot using the most up-to-date libraries, this will be the one I focus on building out applications to support & fine-tune
+     - Re-making the query bot using the most up-to-date libraries, this will be the one I focus on building out applications to support & fine-tune

-      -Strong development consideration: I used most of my tokens in initial training, If this is a purpose-driven bot, I should think about the development of the text I'm feeding it to be more efficient.
+     - Strong development consideration: I used most of my tokens in initial training, If this is a purpose-driven bot, I should think about the development of the text I'm feeding it to be more efficient.
 I can scrape and train, but with written text, I can be more token efficient & have room for tokens in embedding limitations for the fine-tuning process using prompt - solutions from 'gaps' in answers in the inevitable feedback loop when testing.

 ====================================================